Read time 5 minutes

 With Membranous Glomerulonephritis the filters of the kidneys get affected.
 Generally, the filters are responsible for cleaning waste products from the blood.
 However, with the onset of this disease, they are attacked by the body’s immune system.
 It causes inflammation, and swelling and affects functionality.

-I was also diagnosed with a rare disease called Isaacs’ Syndrome.
+In 2016, I was diagnosed with a rare disease called Isaacs’ Syndrome.
 Isaacs’ is a neuromuscular health condition that stems from muscle hyperactivity.
 In the process, I also discovered that I had Lyme disease.
 Lyme is a bacterial illness that gets transmitted through ticks.
-I was also accompanied by Glaucoma.
-Glaucoma is an eye-related disease that damages the optic nerves.

 In this blog post, I will share my key learnings and experiences after being diagnosed with Membranous Glomerulonephritis.